bahrmichael/bahrmichael.github.io/_posts/2021-01-07-serverless-random-records.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Have you tried redis?
 It has both RANDOMKEY as well as SRANDMEMBER commands that might be useful here</p>&mdash; Yan Cui is making the AppSync Masterclass (@theburningmonk) <a href="https://twitter.com/theburningmonk/status/1342516700764364801?ref_src=twsrc%5Etfw">December 25, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 {% endraw %}

-The Redis approach suggested by [Yan Cui](https://twitter.com/theburningmonk) is a lot simpler, because there are built-in command to pick random
+The Redis approach suggested by [Yan Cui](https://twitter.com/theburningmonk) is a lot simpler, because there are built-in commands to pick random
 entries:

 * `RANDOMKEY` gets a random key from the currently selected database.